salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

 # <a id="top">Chapter 1: Create a new application using play</a>

-**Goal:** In this chapter you will learn how to create a play app using the command line.
-We will also show you the basic structure of a play application.
+**Goal:** In this chapter you will learn how to create a play app using the command line and the basic structure of a play application.

 ## Create a new play application

-  You can use the *play* command to create a new application for you, using a standard structure (just like other build tools like Maven).
-Play actually uses a build tool called Simple Build Tool (SBT).
+  You can use the *play* command to create a new application for you, using a standard structure (just like other build tools such as Maven).
+Play actually uses a build tool called [Simple Build Tool (SBT)](http://www.scala-sbt.org/).

   When you create a new play application, it creates a new folder with the name you specify as part of the command.
 So change to a suitable folder that is not already under version control or part of any other project, eg *~/projects*.